fine-tune your garden: designer katherine tracey helps us take a hard look

 No answer, or feeling shy?
 Just say, “Count me in” or some such, but I’d love to hear your answer.

-I’ll pick a winner after entries close at midnight Friday, March 21.
+I picked a winner after entries closed at midnight Friday, March 21, 2014.
 Good luck to all.
 (Again: U.S. only, since these will be live plants!)

 (All photos courtesy of Avant Gardens.)